crypt0rick/Liberta/doc/tor.md

 In a typical situation, where you're only reachable via Tor, this should suffice:

-	./kored -proxy=127.0.0.1:9050 -externalip=57qr3yd1nyntf5k.onion -listen
+	./libertad -proxy=127.0.0.1:9050 -externalip=57qr3yd1nyntf5k.onion -listen

 (obviously, replace the Onion address with your own).
 It should be noted that you still listen on all devices and another node could establish a clearnet connection, when knowing your address.
 To mitigate this, additionally bind the address of your Tor proxy:

-	./kored ... -bind=127.0.0.1
+	./libertad ... -bind=127.0.0.1

 If you don't care too much about hiding your node, and want to be reachable on IPv4 as well, use `discover` instead:

-	./kored ... -discover
+	./libertad ... -discover

 and open port 8333 on your firewall (or use -upnp).

 If you only want to use Tor to reach onion addresses, but not use it as a proxy for normal IPv4/IPv6 communication, use:

-	./kore -onion=127.0.0.1:9050 -externalip=57qr3yd1nyntf5k.onion -discover
+	./liberta -onion=127.0.0.1:9050 -externalip=57qr3yd1nyntf5k.onion -discover

 3. Automatically listen on Tor
 --------------------------------

 Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically.
-Kore Core has been updated to make use of this.
+Liberta Core has been updated to make use of this.

-This means that if Tor is running (and proper authorization is available), Kore Core automatically creates a hidden service to listen on, without manual configuration.
+This means that if Tor is running (and proper authorization is available), Liberta Core automatically creates a hidden service to listen on, without manual configuration.
 This will positively affect the number of available .onion nodes.

-This new feature is enabled by default if Kore Core is listening, and a connection to Tor can be made.
+This new feature is enabled by default if Liberta Core is listening, and a connection to Tor can be made.
 It can be configured with the `-listenonion`, `-torcontrol` and `-torpassword` settings.
 To show verbose debugging information, pass `-debug=tor`.